-A health management program is one way to prevent disease and maintain biosecurity in aquaculture environments.
-When developing a health management program you should consider your current practices, including planning and design, introducing new animals, dealing with sick animals, chemical usage and records management.
+A biosecurity plan helps prevent disease and maintain biosecurity in aquaculture environments.
+When developing a biosecurity plan, consider your current practices, including planning and design, introducing new animals, dealing with sick animals, chemical usage and records management.

 Planning and design

-You should prepare a risk management plan to help you prevent, and deal with, the diagnosis of a declared disease or other serious disease event on your farm.
-Good farm design and construction will limit the chance of disease outbreaks or of stock escaping.
+Prepare a biosecurity plan to help you prevent and manage the diagnosis of a declared disease or other serious disease event on your farm.
+Good farm design and construction will limit the chance of disease outbreaks and of stock escaping.

 Introducing new animals

 If you plan to introduce new animals you should source them from disease-free farms and make sure you arrange health testing and disease-free certification.
-You should also consider isolating any new animals from the rest of your farm for an appropriate period of time.
+Also consider isolating any new animals from the rest of your farm for an appropriate period of time.